Interested in becoming an 2020 host organization?

 Summer fellowship positions support a diverse set of future advocates.
-Our program educates fellows about the changing landscape of legal service delivery; equipping fellows with the technological competencies and practical skills to address the complex issues that plague our justice system.
+Our program educates law students about the changing landscape of legal service delivery.
+Equipping fellows with interdisciplinary skills and practical experience to readily address the complex issues that plague our civil justice system.

-Our fellows benefit from the opportunity to learn alongside some of the most talented and innovative leaders and organizations in legal services.
-These experiences influences our fellows to critically assess how innovation in the justice system can and is being used to address legal accessibility issues Over time, our program will produce a sustainable ecosystem of legal innovators specifically trained to make our civil justice system more accessible.
+Our fellows benefit from the opportunity to learn alongside some of the most innovative leaders and organizations in the justice community.
+These experiences influences our fellows to critically assess how innovation in the justice system can and is being used to address legal accessibility issue.
+Over time, our program will produce a sustainable ecosystem of leaders specifically trained to make our civil justice system more accessible.

-We partner with a diverse range of organizations, including civil legal aid organizations, non-3profit legal services programs, access to justice commissions, bar associations, and more.
+We partner with a diverse range of organizations, including legal aid, defenders associations, non-profit legal services programs, access to justice commissions, courts, bar associations, and more.

 What Is Your Contribution?

-- A full-time workload (40 hours per week) for the Fellow for ten weeks
+A full-time workload (40 hours per week) for the fellow to work for 8-10 weeks.

-Are you seeking support in your organization for a technology project or to provide extra capacity for your team to achieve your goals?
-Host a Summer Fellow!
+Are you seeking support in your organization for a innovation project or to provide extra capacity for your team to improve the delivery of legal services?
+Host a 2020 Summer Fellow!

 Host organizations provide Fellows with opportunities to contribute to meaningful work and create space for professional growth and development.
-By hosting a Fellow, you are contributing to the development of a future legal innovator and to the profession by accelerating the pace of future innovations in our justice system to gradually reduce those barriers standing in the way of equal access to justice for all.
+By hosting a Fellow, you are contributing to the development of a future justice leader and to the profession by accelerating the pace of future innovations in our justice system to gradually reduce those barriers standing in the way of equal access to justice for all.

 What Kinds of Projects Do Fellows Work On?